npmcdn-to-unpkg-bot/strahmb.github.io/contents/projects/1-thesis/index.md

 template: page.jade
 output: project/:name.html
 tagline: Exploring methods for designing mobile in-app onboarding experiences.
-note: I'm currently in the middle of my masters research, so this section is still in progress.
-I've completed the literature review and methodology, but I'm waiting on the paperwork to go through before I can begin data collection.
 image: degree-pages-wireframe.jpg

 Organization: <a href="https://polytechnic.purdue.edu/degrees/ms-computer-graphics-technology#Human-centered%20design%20and%20development">Purdue University Human-Centered Design and Development Masters Program</a>
 Problem: My overall research goal is to explore methods for designing mobile in-app onboarding experiences, which teach new users how to use the app.
 Research-Question: '"How can designers elicit users’ lived experiences of learning an app?"'
+Role: I did a literature review, proposed a new research protocol, and am currently testing it out.

+note: I'm currently in the middle of my masters research, so this section is still in progress.
+I've completed the literature review and methodology, but I'm waiting on the paperwork to go through before I can begin data collection.
 ---

 ## Methodology
 I researched existing methods for eliciting design insights and current trends of onboarding experience design.
 Then I proposed an iterative, 3-step research protocol based around co-design:
-- A short interview helps researchers learn more about the participant’s attitudes and prior experiences related to onboarding.
+- A **short interview** helps researchers learn more about the **participant’s attitudes and prior experiences** related to onboarding.
-- A think-aloud session performing tasks with a prototype of the app creates a lived experience using and learning about the app.
+- A **think-aloud session** performing tasks with a prototype of the app **creates a lived experience** using and learning about the app.
-- A CARD co-design session allows the researcher and participant to improve the experience in the think-aloud by representing and modifying it using cards to represent types of events.
+- A [CARD co-design session](http://pro.sagepub.com/content/37/4/295.short) allows the researcher and participant to **improve the experience** by representing and modifying it using cards to represent types of events.

 ## Research Highlights

-### Framing the problem
+### Theoretical Framing
 In order to understand the problem better, I had to find some good theories to be a lens for my inquiry.
 Since my focus was on understanding more about people's’ experiences learning to use mobile apps, I started off by taking a phenomenological perspective.
 Building on that, constructivism states that the meaning of an artifact isn’t a static thing that you can find through looking at the artifact itself--it is created by a person as they use the artifact.
 For me, this meant that in order to elicit design insights about onboarding, I had to focus on people’s lived experiences while they first used the app.

 ### Minimalist instruction